 There are a number of firms who claim that their culture is key to their success, yet this is the first business I have worked in where it is actually tangible and not something that exists in the ether.
-There is also a level of trust that the business places in your work that allows you to operate in without the constraints of other matrix-based organisations.
+There is also a level of trust that the business places in your work that allows you to operate in without the constraints of other matrix-based organizations.

 Having worked in businesses where there is a significant hub of activity dedicated to creating and converting new business development leads, it has taken some adjusting to a business that maintains and nurtures its networks to maintain and grow the business.
 Whilst there is a team to identify and develop new leads, the vast majority of business is from referrals which confirms that we are delivering a high quality service.